sboteroarango/sboteroarango/README.md

 Here are some ideas to get you started:
 -->
 - 📓 I know Python and Java
-- 🥇 I'm currently learning C#
+- 🥇 I'm currently learning C# and R
 - 🔭 I like challenges
 - 👯 I seek to collaborate in as many proyects as possible to learn as much as I can
 - 📫 meet me at sboteroarango@gmail.com